miladvafaieenezhad/msvsdwcomp/week 3/Readme.md

 ```

-the oscillation of RO with this capacitaces is like fig.5.
+the oscillation of RO with paracitics capacitances is shown in fig.5.
 <p  align="center">
  <img src=""   style="width:70%" />
     <br>